What Business Continuity Means in the Post-COVID-19 World

 Then there is the question of physical manufacturing.
 The only way through is to design shop floors that can easily adopt ad hoc safety procedures.
 This time it's social distancing and masks.
 Next pandemic it may mean something else.
 Next crisis may not even be a pandemic.
 The important thing is to plan for some of these scenarios and design flexibly.

 Some have learnt these lessons quickly.
-Weeks before Singh was thinking through the long-term roadmap to secure Nestor’s future, the KC Ang, Thomas Morgenstern and Ron Sampson at GlobalFoundries came up with a plan to ensure its fabrication plants (FABs) kept going.
+Weeks before Singh was thinking through the long-term roadmap to secure the manufacturer's future, KC Ang, Thomas Morgenstern and Ron Sampson at GlobalFoundries came up with a plan to ensure its fabrication plants (FABs) kept going.
 They focused on essential operations only, invested in employee morale and ensured there was an abundance of PPEs and sanitation materials.
 Most importantly, GlobalFoundries redesigned its FAB operations and staffing procedures to minimize exposure while running at full capacity.

 Planners at Amgen were also prescient.
 They made sure that their laboratory work was split across at least two of their three labs in India, China and Poland.
 To do this Amgen had to decentralize decision making and delegate more to mid-level leadership.
 Given the waves in which the pandemic has hit the globe, Amgen has been fine, albeit at a slightly higher cost.